duggiemitchell/Ember-cheatsheet/emberjs.md

-**Components** provide a reusable way to combine a template wuth action handling behavior.
+**Components in Ember** provide a reusable way to combine a template with action handling behavior.

 Used for:
-1. charts
+1. Charts
 2. Tabs
 3. Tree Widgets
 4. Buttons with confirmations
 5. Date range selectors
 6. Wrap libraries and services

-Components follow very closely with W3C Custom Elements specification.
-This is something to be suoer-excited about given
+They follow very closely with W3C Custom Elements specification.
+This is something to be super-excited about given web components are on their way (or already available in) to your favorite browser.
+What makes them truly amazing for my fellow Frontend developers is they completely encapsulate all of their HTML and CSS; meaning the styles you write will render as intended and handles the whole "separation of concerns" with external Javascript.
+Of you have not read up or played around with Web Components, I recommend trying [Component Kitchen](https://component.kitchen/) for a gentle introduction.
 ##### Generating a Component Using `Ember CLI`:
   ```javascript
     $ ember generate component <component-name>
   ```
   Component are defined in `app/components` and extend from `Ember.Component`.
-Within the definifion, a hyphen must be used in the namespace to differentiate them from standard HTML tags and conform to web component specs.
+Within the definition, a hyphen must be used in the namespace to differentiate them from standard HTML tags and conform to web component specs.

   ##### Defining the Component Logic
   Components have their own properties, functions, and behaviors.